Victor Weisskopf: Scientific achievements

+Weisskopf was awarded the Max Planck Medal in 1956 and the Prix mondial Cino Del Duca in 1972, the National Medal of Science (1980), the Wolf Prize (1981) and the Public Welfare Medal from the National Academy of Sciences (1991).

 Weisskopf was a co-founder and board member of the Union of Concerned Scientists.
-He served as director-general of CERN from 1961 to 1966.
-In 1966 a Festschrift was published in his honor.

-Weisskopf was awarded the Max Planck Medal in 1956 and the Prix mondial Cino Del Duca in 1972, the National Medal of Science (1980), the Wolf Prize (1981) and the Public Welfare Medal from the National Academy of Sciences (1991).

 Weisskopf was a member of the National Academy of Sciences and the American Philosophical Society.
 He was president of the American Physical Society (1960–61) and the American Academy of Arts and Sciences (1976–1979).
 He was appointed by Pope Paul VI to the 70-member Pontifical Academy of Sciences in 1975, and in 1981 he led a team of four scientists sent by Pope John Paul II to talk to President Ronald Reagan about the need to prohibit the use of nuclear weapons.

-In a joint statement "Preserving and Cherishing the Earth" with other noted scientists including Carl Sagan, it concluded that: "The historical record makes clear that religious teaching, example, and leadership are powerfully able to influence personal conduct and commitment ...
-Thus, there is a vital role for religion and science."